jenkinsci/workflow-api-plugin/docs/flowgraph.md

 The "Flow Graph" is how Pipeline stores structural information about Pipelines that have run or *are* running -- this is used for visualization and runtime activities.
 You won't find any class with this name but we refer to it like this because it's the best terminology we have.
 "Flow" because originally the plugin was Workflow, and describing it as a flow reminds us that execution is a directional process with a start and end, "graph" because the data is structured as a directed acyclic graph to allow for parallel execution.

-This stucture describes all possible Pipelines, whether a simple set of steps, or a complex set of nested parallels, and is designed to grow at runtime as the Pipeline executes.
+This structure describes all possible Pipelines, whether a simple set of steps, or a complex set of nested parallels, and is designed to grow at runtime as the Pipeline executes.
 This also means that for a running Pipeline it will be in an incomplete state, with un-terminated blocks.

 # Concepts